Nerian/Nerian.github.io/about.md

 title: About me
 tags: [about]
 description: Gonzalo is a freelance Ruby on Rails developer living in Spain
-image:
-  feature: so-simple-sample-image-2.jpg
 ---

 My name is **Gonzalo Rodríguez-Baltanás Díaz**.
-I am Spanish software developer specialized in crafting web applications with **Ruby on Rails**.
+I am software developer specialized in crafting web applications with **Ruby on Rails**.
+I freelance as a Web Developer and I recently founded [Eucalipto](https://www.eucalipto.eu).

 I am deeply passionate about developing clean code that can be read, understood and changed effortlessly.
 I love participating in open source projects and using cutting edge technologies.
 I hold a **degree on Computer Science** by the university Pablo de Olavide.
 I am a **Mendicant University Alumni**.